 study emphasizing state-of-the-art, evidence-based approaches to addictions,

 which includes pharmacology, prevention, counseling, and group techniques.

 collected in 2017 reflected the median annual salary for Substance Abuse and

 Behavioral Disorder Counselors at $41,070 with an average range of

 salary for Substance Abuse and Behavioral Disorder Counselors is $37,760.

 Governors State’s 32-credit

-hour MHS in Addiction Studies is offered in three flexible formats: courses can
+hour MHS in Addictions Studies is offered in three flexible formats: courses can

 be taken fully on-campus, through hybrid courses in which 50% of the coursework